vt-vl-lab/3d-photo-inpainting/DOCUMENTATION.md

       could help you prolong the inpainted depth edge.
 - `crop_border: [0.03, 0.03, 0.05, 0.03]`
     - The fraction of pixels to crop out around the borders `[top, left, bottom, right]`.
+- `anti_flickering: True`
+    - Action to avoid flickering effect in the output video.
+    - This may result in longer computational time in rendering phase.